Analog vacuum decay from vacuum initial conditions: Lattice simulations

 \subsection{Code setup}

 We use a Fourier pseudospectral code with an eighth-order symplectic time-stepping algorithm~\cite{Yoshida:1990zz} (see Appendix~\ref{sec:numerics} for details), and work in units where the atomic mass $m$, healing length $\xi$, and sound speed $c$ are set to unity (which is equivalent to also setting $\hbar=gn=1$).
-Our simulations work at the level of the time-dependent Hamiltonian~\eqref{eq:hamiltonian-time-dependent}, resolving the modulation of the inter-species coupling so that we can test for the emergence of the effective time-averaged dynamics.
+Our simulations work at the level of the time-dependent Hamiltonian~\eqref{eq:hamiltonian-time-dependent}, resolving the modulation of the interspecies coupling so that we can test for the emergence of the effective time-averaged dynamics.

 We simulate a system with the experimental parameters specified in Table~\ref{tab:parameters}.
 In code units, this setup is realized by evolving a periodic region of volume $V/\xi^d=L/\xi=500$, and setting $\epsilon=2.5\times10^{-3}$ and $\lambda=\sqrt{2}$ so that the false vacuum mass is $m_\mathrm{fv}/m=0.1$.
 We additionally set the dimensionless modulation frequency to $\omega\xi/c=680$, which is sufficiently large that the Floquet instability bands are above the Nyquist frequency for all of our simulations.
 This allows us to model the expected experimental situation where these instabilities are damped by the small-scale dynamics of the BEC, and do not affect the evolution of the IR modes; the actual experimental value of $\omega$ is unimportant so long as the Floquet instabilities are quenched.
 Our simulations use $2048$ lattice sites and a timestep that is $1/16$ times the modulation period $2\uppi/\omega$, giving spatial and temporal resolution of $\Updelta x/\xi\approx0.244$ and $c\Updelta t/\xi\approx5.77\times10^{-4}$, respectively.
+In Appendix~\ref{sec:numerics} we show that our results are numerically converged at this resolution, and that the Noether charges of the cold-atom Hamiltonian~\eqref{eq:hamiltonian-time-dependent} are conserved to within a few parts per billion.